chokevin8/chokevin8.github.io/_pages/about.md

 such as RNA-Seq data or H&E images, to study problems in the field of biology and medicine, such as cancer genomics and cancer diagnosis.
 <br>
 <br>
 I received a bachelor's degree of science (BS) in Chemical and Biomolecular Engineering from Johns Hopkins University.
-I'm currently pursuing a master's degree of science in engineering in Chemical and Biomolecular Engineering at Johns Hopkins University as well.
-I'm currently pursuing research under the guidance of Dr. Denis Wirtz in the [Wirtz Lab](https://wirtzlab.johnshopkins.edu/) My personal research expertise/interest is utilizing deep learning image segmentation model(s) in H&E images to find new digital biomarkers in cancer and aging.
+Currently, I'm pursuing a master's degree of science in engineering in Chemical and Biomolecular Engineering at the Johns Hopkins University.
+I'm currently pursuing research under the guidance of Dr. Denis Wirtz in the [Wirtz Lab](https://wirtzlab.johnshopkins.edu/).
+My personal research expertise/interest is utilizing deep learning image segmentation model(s) in H&E images to find new digital biomarkers in cancer and aging.
 <br>
 <br>
 You can find all about me in my [LinkedIn page](https://www.linkedin.com/in/won-june-kevin-cho-742522174/), and look at my personal work in the [repository](/repositories/) menu.